Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Methodology

 \section{Methodology}

-Next, we discuss the various protein-ligand binding affinity prediction methodologies as developed from the early 2000s to the present day.
-We divided all the methods into two categories based on the model complexity and input data.
-In roughly chronological order, they are: (1) Conventional methods, which are essentially a set of equations derived from assumptions and understanding of the binding process, combining weighted physio-chemical terms in an additive manner into a single estimate for affinity.
-(2) Machine learning models (e.g., random forest, support vector machine, neural network, etc.) trained with human-engineered descriptors extracted from the protein-ligand complexes; and representation-learning methods, which extract features directly from raw data of protein-ligand complexes (e.g., SMILES strings, voxels, graphs) using the learning capacity of deep neural networks.
-Roughly speaking, as the study of binding affinity advances, the community has shifted from methods that require extensive domain knowledge and assumptions to those that can exploit the increasing number of available protein-ligand complex structures.
+Next, we discuss the various protein-ligand binding affinity prediction methodologies developed from the early 2000s to the present day.
+We divided all the methods into two categories based on model complexity and input data.
+(1) Conventional methods, which are essentially a set of energy equations derived from assumptions and understanding of the binding process, combining weighted physio-chemical terms in an additive manner into a single estimate for affinity.
+(2) Machine learning models (e.g., random forest, support vector machine, neural network) trained with human-engineered descriptors extracted from the protein-ligand complexes; and representation-learning methods, which extract features directly from raw data of protein-ligand complexes (e.g., SMILES strings, voxels, graphs) using the learning capacity of deep neural networks.
+As the study of binding affinity advances, the community has shifted from methods that require extensive domain knowledge and assumptions to those that can exploit the increasing number of available protein-ligand complex structures.